-Florida Department of Children & Families
+DCF Florida Department of Children & Families

-- (2) GEO provides services at this facility through various Inter-Governmental Agreements, or IGAs, for the county, USMS, ICE, BOP, and other state jurisdictions. - (3) GEO has a five-year contract with four one-year options to operate this facility on behalf of the county.
-The county, in turn, has a one-year contract, subject to annual renewal, with the state to house state prisoners at the facility. - 4) The contract for this facility only requires GEO to provide maintenance services. - (5) GEO provides comprehensive healthcare services to 11 government-operated prisons under this contract. - (6) GEO purchased this facility and provides services on an individual patient basis.
+- (1) GEO also leases a facility from CPV in Jena, LA that was not in use during fiscal year 2004.
+The Jena facility remains inactive.
+See Note 10 of the Financial Statements. - (2) GEO provides services at this facility through various Inter-Governmental Agreements, or IGAs, for the county, USMS, ICE, BOP, and other state jurisdictions. - (3) GEO has a five-year contract with four one-year options to operate this facility on behalf of the county.
+The county, in turn, has a one-year contract, subject to annual renewal, with the state to house state prisoners at the facility. - (4) The contract for this facility only requires GEO to provide maintenance services. - (5) GEO provides comprehensive healthcare services to 11 government-operated prisons under this contract. - (6) GEO purchased this facility and provides services on an individual patient basis.
 As a result, no contract specifying a term or renewal provisions exists for this facility.